 Unique, Unusual, & Offbeat Things to Do in Barcelona, Spain

-Dedicated to cataloguing humanity’s interest in the erotic through artistic and cultural facets, this museum set in the busy area of La Ramblas may not be one to visit with your Gran — though if she does tag along she’ll be treated to a free drink and Wi-Fi use, which comes with every ticket.
+Dedicated to cataloguing humanity’s interest in the erotic through artistic and cultural facets, the Museum of Erotica is set in the busy area of La Ramblas may not be one to visit with your Gran — though if she does tag along she’ll be treated to a free drink and Wi-Fi use, which comes with every ticket.

 2) Pinchos (Pintxos)